PipelineDeals/engineering_docs/expeditor.md

     * [PipelineGoogle][]
     * [William][]
     * [PipelineEmail][]
-* If you find a ticketable error, click "File a ticket in JIRA 5" link on the error page.
+* ~~If you find a ticketable error, click "File a ticket in JIRA 5" link on the error page.~~
-  * This will create an MBL ticket with a link to the error in NewRelic.
+* If you find a ticketable error, create an issue in Jira.
   * Feel free to add to the description or comment with some context that will help the product and customer care teams prioritize the work.
 * Try to focus on errors that occur often or could be related to recent deploys.